Big Island of Hawaii

 Day 5 – Beaches or Hiking

-If possible, try to plan this day for a Saturday.
-That way you can arrive in Waimea (typically a 20-30 minute drive from most west coast lodging) for the morning farmers markets.
-There are two main farmers markets on Saturday: at Parker School and Pukulani Stables/Parker Ranch (look for Waimea Midweek Farmers Market on Google Maps–we promise there’s a Saturday market, too).
+This should be done on a Saturday.
+If you can’t arrange this on a Saturday, only plan to spend a short afternoon in Waimea as one of the big attractions is the Saturday farmer’s market.
+There are two main farmers markets on Saturday: at Parker School (Waimea Town Farmers Market) and Pukulani Stables/Parker Ranch (Kamuela Farmers Market).
 They offer local produce, prepared foods, crafts, and more, and they’re a lot of fun to explore.
 They operate from around 7 or 7:30am to noon.
-If you can’t make it on Saturday, there’s also a midweek farmers market on Wednesdays at Pukulani Stables (9am to 2pm).
+If you can’t make it on Saturday, there’s also a midweek farmers market on Wednesdays at Pukulani Stables.

 Spend some time exploring Waimea; it’s got the island’s best butcher, one of its best liquor stores, a great barbecue spot, and a really fun restaurant/brewery.
-At some point make sure you go horseback riding with Paniolo Adventures (we highly recommend the sunset ride).
+Book an afternoon or sunset horseback ride with Paniolo Adventures.
 Grab dinner at Merriman’s; it’ll be your best meal on the island.
+An alternative to Merriman’s which is also good is the The Fish and the Hog.

-In the morning relax on the beach or take a hike (try one of the ones recommended above).
-For the afternoon, you can do the same, or you can opt for a more ambitious adventure: stargazing on Mauna Kea.
+For the afternoon, you can relax, hike, or snorkle, or you can opt for a more ambitious adventure: stargazing on Mauna Kea.
 At 13,800 feet, the summit of Mauna Kea is one of the best sites for observing the night sky.
 We recommend a guided tour; the road is rough (you need a four-wheel drive vehicle, and most rental companies won’t let you drive the road even if you get 4WD).
 Beware that this is a long trip: tours typically pick up in the midafternoon and don’t return until late at night.
 But you’ll learn about the history of the island, get to see the sunset from the summit of Mauna Kea, and then descend to a lower point on the mountain (the summit closes shortly after sunset) to stargaze.
 Several operators offer summit tours: Hawaii Forest and Trail comes highly recommended; other options include Mauna Kea Summit Adventures and Taikobo Hawaii.

 Alternatively, Epic Tours offers a Mauna Kea stargazing tour that doesn’t go to the summit.
 The benefit is that it’s a much shorter tour and the operator can go at any time of night (they pick a time when ambient moonlight won’t detract from your stargazing and when there are interesting things to see).
 They also don’t use a telescope, but instead a star-tracker and special camera to give you incredible views of the night sky.